 Joe Downer’s interest with Acupuncture, Asian history and philosophy started when he was in middle school.
 Joe was fascinated with martial arts.
 One day at a martial arts store in Norwalk, CT (Superior Martial Arts) he was seriously considering the purchase of a Ninja Sword.

-In the store at the time happened to be the current headmaster/Soke of the Isshinryu Karate (IWKA) system and his head US representative for the United States.
+In the store at the time happened to be the current headmaster/Soke of the Isshinryu Karate (IWKA) system and his head U.S. representative for the United States.
 Between the store owner and two martial arts masters Joe was persuaded to use his birthday money for tuition in Isshinryu Karate.
-At the school, Joe learned about acupuncture points and how they could be used to heal or to harm.
+At the karate school, Joe learned about acupuncture points and how they could be used to heal or to harm.
 He also came into contact with charts of the Acupuncture meridian system and Asian books for healing byway of his father’s friends.

 Later in life Joe went to study at Nanjing University (Nanda) in Nanjing China for one academic year during his last year of studies at Sacred Heart University.
-While at Nanjing Joe studied Chinese Language, History, Literature, and Philosophy.
+While at Nanjing, Joe studied Chinese Language, History, Literature, and Philosophy.
 In addition Joe also taught college level Conversational English, and Introduction to American Government.
-During the Chinese New Year China almost shuts down and Joe became very sick, and did not have immediate access to western medicine and was successfully treated with Acupuncture and Herbs.
+During the Chinese New Year, China almost shuts down and Joe became very sick, and did not have immediate access to western medicine and was successfully treated with Acupuncture and Herbs.
 Since then Joe has been a firm believer in the effectiveness of Chinese Medicine.

 Upon graduating from Sacred Heart University where he earned a B.A. in Political Science, and History, in addition to a Certificate from Naming University in Chinese Studies.
 Joe entered corporate America.
 Joe had worked as Product Marketing Manager and Director for some of America’s largest corporations including Citibank, Xerox, and Pitney Bowes.
 Joe realized soon that working in corporate America was not his life’s path and chose to attend Tri-State College of Acupuncture.
 While working at full time at Pitney Bowes, he was also attending Tri-State College of Acupuncture full time on the evenings and weekends.

-Tri-State College of Acupuncture is the oldest School of Acupuncture on the American eastern seaboard.
+Tri-State College of Acupuncture is the oldest School of Acupuncture on the American Eastern Seaboard.
 While at Tri-State, Joe studied under the early pioneers of American Acupuncture.
 The focus of his studies was on three systems of Acupuncture: Traditional Chinese Medicine, Japanese Acupuncture, and Acupuncture Physical Medicine.
 Joe also interned with Lincoln Recovery Center where he became certified in NADA for people struggling with addiction.
 Additionally Joe interned with a practitioner of Japanese Acupuncture in CT and did a year long student internship at Tri-State College of Acupuncture.
 Joe gradated from Tri-State with a Clinical Master Degree in Acupuncture.

 Since a very young age, Elizabeth used massage to help heal those around her.
 The simple act of “healing touch” was an interest/hobby for her until 2005, when she enrolled into the Connecticut Center for Massage Therapy in Westport, CT.
 She has furthered her education with many different courses since graduating in 2007; such as Shiatsu, Usui Reiki and Thai modalities.
-These techniques add a well-rounded addition to her already impressive modes of bodywork, which include Western Swedish massage, Deep Tissue Therapy, Trigger Point Therapy, Acupressure, Sports Massage/Stretching and Energy Work.
+These techniques add a well-rounded addition to her already impressive modes of bodywork, which include Western Swedish massage, Deep Tissue massage therapy, Trigger Point Therapy, Acupressure, Sports Massage/Stretching and Energy Work.

 Elizabeth has worked alongside chiropractors for many years, learning a great deal from working with different injuries and disorders.
 She has done a great deal of work with rehabilitation, and her specialized sports stretching program has increased many athletes’ abilities as well as assisted people with chronic lower back issues.